benmandrew/benmandrew.github.io/_posts/2022-07-12-ocaml-tricks-for-long-computations.markdown

 # Tail Recursion

-Consider the psuedo-code below for compressing a string of characters one codeword at a time:
+Consider the pseudo-code below for compressing a string of characters one codeword at a time:

 {% highlight ocaml linenos %}{% raw %}
 let rec compress_aux input dict pos =